Sharp threshold for two-dimensional majority dynamics percolation: Abstract

 \section{Abstract}

 In this work we consider the two-dimensional percolation model arising from the majority dynamics process at a given time~$t\in\R_+$.
-We show the emergence of a sharp threshold phenomenon for the box crossing event at the critical probability parameter~$p_c(t)$.
+We show the emergence of a sharp threshold phenomenon for the box crossing event at the critical probability parameter~$p_c(t)$ with polynomial size window.
 We then use this result in order to obtain stretched-exponential bounds on the one-arm event probability in the subcritical phase.
-Our results are based on differential inequalities derived from the OSSS inequality~\cite{osss}, inspired by the recent developments~\cite{abgm,dcrt1,dcrt2}.
+Our results are based on differential inequalities derived from the OSSS inequality, inspired by the recent developments by Ahlberg, Broman, Griffiths, and Morris and by Duminil-Copin, Raoufi, and Tassion.
+We also provide analogous results for percolation in the voter model.